 - EMM app (if bundled in the system image)

-Note: If you do not see the system apps on the home screen after enrollment, add the app id in the whitelist app group and push an app control profile to the device with enable whitelist system apps.
+Note: If you do not see the system apps on the home screen after enrollment, add the app id in the allowlist app group and push an app control profile to the device with enable allowlist system apps.
 You can also approve these apps from the admin work store portal and import in Workspace ONE UEM as public app and assign to your device.